Exam Proctoring Information

 - College, university, or private testing center, provided you are not affiliated with the same institution

-*Note: *You must complete the student portion of the Proctor Electronic Form.
-We should receive this form completed from your proctor by the third Friday of the semester for Fall/Spring, or the second Friday of the semester for Summer terms.
+*Note: *You must complete the student portion of the Proctor Electronic Form each semester.
+We should receive this form completed from your proctor by the third Friday of the semester for Fall, the third Friday of the Spring semester, and the second Friday of the semester for the Summer semester.
 This deadline is regardless of when your first exam is scheduled.
 The proctor application must include the information of the candidate willing to act as your proctor.
 You must submit a single proctor for all exams unless approved for extenuating circumstances only.
 No proctoring changes will be allowed within 48 hours of taking the exam unless for an emergency situation only and these will be approved or denied on a case by case basis. *Our testing coordinator will evaluate all proctor approval applications to determine your chosen proctor’s eligibility. *Exams will not be distributed to a proctor unless the approved application is on file with the testing coordinator.

 What technology must the proctor have?